ee-jackson/danum-gaps/code/notebooks/2024-08-29_cleaning-census-no.md

 | climber_14          | 25        | 2019-11-09  | 2019-11-06 | 2019-11-11 | 5 days   |
 | intensive_10        | 26        | 2020-02-24  | 2020-02-17 | 2020-03-03 | 15 days  |

-Some of the censuses took a long time to complete - suggests we should use date rather than census or year when modelling.
+Some of the censuses took a very long time to complete?

 ``` r
 data %>%